BlueSpinney/distance-display/README.md

 # distance display
-A arduino projeckt that messures distance and displays it on a arduino dispaly screen
+A arduino projeckt that messures distance and displays it on an arduino dispaly screen